ennulife/ennulifeassessments/COMPREHENSIVE_USER_EXPERIENCE_DOCUMENTATION.md

 ## 12.0 System Verification Protocol (For AI & QA Teams)

-This section provides an explicit, step-by-step protocol to verify every functional claim made in this document.
+This section must be updated to include verification steps for all new features.

 ### 12.1 Test Preamble